lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 Hardware and Software survey](https://store.steampowered.com/hwsurvey/processormfg/) for detailed hardware market share, focused on gaming.
 Details on mobile market share can be found in
-[this survey](https://www.counterpointresearch.com/insight/global-smartphone-apsoc-market-share-quarterly) -- all of the listed manufacturers use the ARM architecture.
+[this survey](https://www.counterpointresearch.com/insight/global-smartphone-apsoc-market-share-quarterly)---all of the listed manufacturers use the ARM architecture.

 ### Asymmetric computational resources